Project TeamBrian Vermeulen, Richard Cottrell, Simon Tucker, SangSoo Bae

 Temple DesignARP Associates

-From the architect.
+Text description provided by the architects.
 Krishna-Avanti Primary School is the first voluntary aided Hindu School in the UK.
 Cottrell and Vermeulen Architecture attended workshops with the school community to understand the religious and cultural ambitions that the community had for the school and to establish an appropriate architecture.
 Specific requirements came out of this process: a Hindu chapel built in traditional Vedic style as the focus of the school; a music and drama space; a spiritual japa garden; zones where pupils can be barefoot and environmentally friendly construction materials.
 The school architecture reflects the Hindu community, whilst being a state of the art educational environment and a sustainable building with an integrated engineering approach that provides a low impact, energy efficient solution.
 The school has one of the highest BREEAM scores for a school in the UK and is fully accessible and inclusive.
 It was completed in September 2009 for a budget of £7 Million.

 The Hindu religion, teaching and the building’s architecture are integrated at the Krishna-Avanti School.
 At the centre of the school (in plan and symbolically) is a traditional temple and the school is aligned on the site in keeping with Vastu principles.
 Teaching spaces are arranged around a courtyard facing onto the temple.
 The whole school is seen as a learning environment, and it is intended that the environment and landscaped grounds becomes a curriculum resource.